data-integrations/database-plugins/generic-database-plugin/docs/Database-batchsource.md

 **Transaction Isolation Level:** The transaction isolation level for queries run by this sink.

 **Fetch Size:** The number of rows to fetch at a time per split.
-Larger fetch size can result in faster import, " + "with the tradeoff of higher memory usage.
+Larger fetch size can result in faster import, with the tradeoff of higher memory usage.

 Example
 -------